top of page

 18 Months After November began in October 2020 as a short play that Jacob Juntunen wrote for an evening of streaming pieces with his students at Southern Illinois University, Carbondale, where he heads the MFA Playwriting program.

-Even so, the ultimate twists and turns the play takes makes it eerily relevant today.
+Even so, the ultimate twists and turns the play takes make it eerily relevant today.
 It won a Pet Projects Grant from Jeremy O. Harris to produce.
-You can watch it here.

 Dorothea is a young, Midwestern Evangelical whose faith and steadfast love for her best friend, Lucy, and new husband, John, are put to the test by her child-to-be.
 Faced with medical complications that leave Dorothea and her pregnancy at risk, these three characters must make decisions that rupture the boundaries between their religious beliefs and complicated feelings for one another.